 “[For women] the option of a career in music does not seem fathomable”

 According to the UK Music Diversity Report 2020, only 3% of production and technical roles are held by women, with just 12% of songwriters and 21.7% of all artists identifying as female.
 The numbers are shameful, but they are not a result of women lacking interest in the industry.

 The opportunities are limited, and in many cases, the option of a career in music does not seem fathomable.
 Thankfully, recent years have seen efforts to change the tides.
 Numerous schemes have been introduced over the past few years to lessen this divide and encourage more women, trans and non-binary people to get involved in music.
-One of the most hope-inducing of these is Jaguar’s recent introduction of the Future1000 initiative.
+One of the most hope-inducing of these is Jaguar’s recent Future1000 initiative.

 “Starting her DJ journey in Leeds, the prospect of a career in music only seemed possible to Jaguar because of Annie Mac’s Radio 1 show”

 Jaguar’s scheme involves a 12-part video course, nine live virtual events, a year-long license for Soundtrap (an audio-creation platform) and a major community network.
 Nepotism is a large issue within the music industry, and so Jaguar’s network offers a method of tackling the obstacle of connections.

 Through her BBC Introducing Dance show, Jaguar has quickly become known as a pioneer for championing undiscovered artists and tracks, giving them an unparalleled platform.
 That support is, of course, crucial to the scheme.
 Many of the artists she spotlights are from underrepresented groups, and she has played an essential part in amplifying those voices and increasing diversity in the genre.
 It’s a no brainer that she’s at the forefront of this movement.

 “Future1000 sees [Jaguar] take up the helm of that inspiration for the next generation, to push for change in the electronic music landscape”